syncfusion/ej2-react-docs/src/maps/maps/getting-started.md

 ## Apply Color Mapping

 The Color Mapping feature supports customization of shape colors based on the underlying value of shape received from bounded data.
-Specify the field name from which the values have to be compared for the shapes in [`colorValuePath`] property in [`shapeSettings`].
+Specify the field name from which the values have to be compared for the shapes in [`colorValuePath`](../api/maps/shapeSettingsModel/#colorvaluepath) property in [`shapeSettings`](../api/maps/shapeSettingsModel/).

-Specify color and value in [`colorMapping`] property.
+Specify color and value in [`colorValuePath`](../api/maps/shapeSettingsModel/#colorvaluepath) property.
 Here '#D84444' is specified for 'Trump' and '#316DB5' is specified for 'Clinton'.

 {% tab template="maps/default-map", compileJsx=true, sourceFiles="app/**/*.tsx" %}